Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 You may find some of them to be useful and others (e.g. [`consoles.py`](https://github.com/mininet/mininet/tree/master/examples/consoles.py), [`miniedit.py`](https://github.com/mininet/mininet/tree/master/examples/miniedit.py)) to be entertaining demonstrations.

+Note: The examples are intended as instructional material to be read and understood, not as complete, out-of-the-box solutions to whatever problem you may have.
+You may be able to use some of the code with modification, but it's important to be able to examine and understand the code.

 <a id=api></a>

 ### Mininet API Documentation